jbhall4291/fan-finder/README.md

    npm install
    ```

-4. Create the following files in the project root:
+4. Create the following file in the project root:
    ```
    apikey.js
    ```

-5. Into this file, add the below line inserting your your ticketmaster API key which you can receieve instantly & free of charge [once registered for a Ticketmaster Developer account here](https://developer-acct.ticketmaster.com/user/register).
+5. Into this file, add the below line which includes your own Ticketmaster API key, which you can receieve instantly & free of charge [once registered for a Ticketmaster Developer account](https://developer-acct.ticketmaster.com/user/register).
    ```
    export const apiKey = "YOUR_TICKETMASTER_API_KEY_HERE"
    ```